このページの本文へ

 Protection of Minority Shareholders in Transactions with the Controlling Shareholder

-Relationship with the Parent Company
+Independence from the Parent Company

 Basic Approach to and Preparations for the Exclusion of Antisocial Forces